 In 1923, ten New Orleans women decided they could do more with their lives and spur on positive growth and change in their beloved city.
 They recruited like-minded women and joined the Association of Junior Leagues International, an organization that came into being in 1921, one year after the 19th Amendment gave women the right to vote.
 The Junior League of New Orleans officially launched on March 31, 1924 with 40 women dedicated to making a difference.
 Although the faces have changed through the years, the commitment to building a better Metropolitan New Orleans has thrived as it has passed down from generation to generation of members.

-Now, JLNO is home to more than 2,300 Provisional, Active, and Sustaining members, making it the 12th largest League out of 293 in the world.
+Now, JLNO is home to more than 2,300 Provisional, Active, and Sustaining members, making it the 12th largest League out of 292 in the world.
 Recent Provisional classes infuse JLNO with between 150 to 200 passionate volunteers.
-Love or the power of a helping hand is difficult to quantify with numbers, but over the past four years, JLNO has invested $4 million and 200,000 volunteer hours into Metropolitan New Orleans.
+Love or the power of a helping hand is difficult to quantify with numbers.
+During the past five years, JLNO has invested more than $3 million and approximately 225,000 volunteer hours in the Metropolitan New Orleans area.
 JLNO’s history laid the foundation and built the infrastructure for that type of impact.
-Many of JLNO’s initial programs still exist, while others have been so successful they now stand on their own, allowing the organization to respond to the changing needs to today’s New Orleans with new initiatives.
+Many of JLNO’s initial programs still exist, while others have been so successful they now stand on their own, allowing the organization to respond to the changing needs to today’s New Orleans with innovative initiatives.

 Within years of its founding, the fledgling JLNO launched some of its most crucial and enduring programs, including one that would go on to foster future programs.
 The Nutrition Center ensured underprivileged children had access to proper nutrition.
 JLNO volunteers assisted a full-time nutritionist in serving some of the youngest and most vulnerable New Orleanians.
 1927 marked the beginning of JLNO’s commitment to exposing children to the arts and using that medium to help further their education.
 The Puppet Program provided free educational puppet shows in libraries, hospitals, and other public venues.